Fees & Scholarships

 Some of the University's degree programmes offer opportunities for students to undertake fieldwork trips.
 The cost of these activities is not included in the usual tuition fees.
 There may also be additional costs in the purchase of materials such as art supplies.
 Details of any additional study courses, and the likely cost, are included in departmental information at the start of term.

 International Accommodation Award

-We are delighted to provide international fee-paying students with our International Accommodation Award, giving students the option of their university accommodation at no extra cost or discounted by £2,000.
+We are delighted to provide international fee-paying students with our International Accommodation Award, giving students the option of their university accommodation being entirely covered by the tuition fee or with a £2,000 discount.
 Terms and conditions apply.